campg2j003/JAWS-Script-for-Audacity/readme.md

 - The installer can now install for all users or the current user.
 All user installs can install in the shared scripts, including for JAWS 17.
 - When playing or recording the `ENTER` key executes pause/resume.
 In this case, pressing `CTRL+ENTER` sends `ENTER`.
 I like this because the numpad ENTER key is easier to find than "p" if your hands are off the keyboard.  this can be turned off with an option in Adjust JAWS Options.
 Try it out and let us know if it works for you and if you like it.

-# Installing and Uninstalling the Scripts
+# Installing and Uninstalling the Script

 ## To install: